-The North-East Ohio Dulcimer Weekend is an all day, intensive weekend festival for all levels of hammered dulcimer players led by Mark Alan Wade, Tina Bergmann and Karen Ashbrook.
-It's an ideal setting for hammered dulcimer participants with any level of expertise in each session.
-There will be helpful handouts, instructional aids, time for jams, concerts, vendors and more!
+The North-East Ohio VIRTUAL Dulcimer Weekend is an all-day, weekend festival for all levels of hammered dulcimer players led by Mark Alan Wade, Tina Bergmann and Karen Ashbrook.
+This year, due to Covid-19, we are an ONLINE VIRTUAL festival only.
+NEO is an ideal setting for hammered dulcimer participants with any level of expertise in each session.
+There will be helpful handouts, instructional aids, a virtual jam, concerts, and more!

 We have participants on a broad spectrum of abilities and experience from very beginner to advanced.
 Regardless of the level you select, you will have sessions with all three instructors.
 To help serve your needs best, please indicate your level preference on your registration form.
 Here is a general guideline for defining our workshop levels:

 Our 4th Annual festival will be taught by Karen Ashbrook, Mark Alan Wade, & Tina Bergmann.

 Mark Wade is a former National Dulcimer Champion with half a dozen students who have also won the National Championship.
 Mark has a degree in Music Education and taught public school music for several years before going back to graduate school for his terminal degree in music.
 Having taught all grade levels, from kindergarten to graduate school, Mark is experienced and trained specifically in accommodating ALL different learning styles and modalities and will work tirelessly to customize this session for his students.